documents and tasks

 - For a

-reference list of common navigation and text selection keys that are
+reference list of common navigation, formatting, and text selection

-used by default in WordPerfect's Windows (CUA) and DOS keyboards, you
+used by default in the WordPerfect for Windows WPWin and DOS keyboards,

-- For WordPerfect 11 and later versions you can print a list of current shortcut key assignments; see Step 2 here.
+versions you can print a list of current shortcut key assignments; see

 If you don't have them, right-click on the toolbar, choose "Edit," then